Nasdaq ends below 4,000 for first time since early February

 JPMorgan Chase & Co (JPM.N) shares fell 3.7 percent to close at $55.30.
 The stock was the biggest drag on the S&P 500 after the bank reported a far weaker-than-expected quarterly profit as revenue from securities trading fell.

-The S&P financial index .SPSY dropped 1.2 percent.
+The S&P financial index dropped 1.2 percent.
 It was the S&P 500's worst-performing sector.

 In contrast to the day's sharp downturn, shares of Wells Fargo & Co (WFC.N) rose 0.8 percent to $48.08 after the biggest mortgage lender in the United States reported a 14 percent increase in first-quarter net profit.